Mel Brooks: 1949–1959: Television

-After the war, Brooks's mother had secured him a job as a clerk at the Brooklyn Navy Yard, but Brooks "got into a taxi and ordered the driver to take him to the Catskills", where he started working in various Borscht Belt resorts and nightclubs in the Catskill Mountains as a drummer and pianist.
-When a regular comic at one of the clubs was too sick to perform, Brooks started working as a stand-up comic, telling jokes and doing movie-star impressions.
-He also began acting in summer stock in Red Bank, New Jersey, and did some radio work.
-He eventually worked his way up to the comically aggressive job of tummler at Grossinger's, one of the Borscht Belt's most famous resorts.
+After the war, Brooks's mother had secured him a job as a clerk at the Brooklyn Navy Yard, but he "got into a taxi and ordered the driver to take him to the Catskills", where he worked in Borscht Belt clubs as a drummer and pianist.
+When a regular comic was too sick to perform, Brooks substituted.
+He also acted in summer stock theater in Red Bank, New Jersey and did radio work.
+He eventually worked his way up to tummler at Grossinger's.
+Brooks worked for the Broadway producer Benjamin Kutcher, who later inspired the character of Max Bialystock.

-In the years after the war, Brooks's hero was comedian Sid Caesar.
-Back in New York, Brooks would slink around trying to catch Caesar in between meetings to pitch him joke ideas.
-Eventually Caesar cracked and paid Brooks a little cash to throw him gags....At 24, Brooks got his break as a full-time writer.